 Here are some best practices for managing a Facebook Page representing an ISU campus unit:

-These horizontal "front door" photos (851 pixels wide by 315 pixels tall) are important for your Page, so change them out every month or two (at least).
+These horizontal "front door" photos (851 pixels wide by 315 pixels tall) are important for your Page, so we recommend changing it every month or two.
 If you need help finding campus beauty shots for your cover photo, you can download some on Illinois State's Flickr page or make special requests via SocialNetworks@IllinoisState.edu.

 These small, square icon-like images appear next to all of your posts in a user's News Feed.
 They need to be uploaded at least 180 pixels wide by 180 pixels tall.
 Your Profile Picture should not be changed regularly.
 Consistently using the same photo will allow your audience to develop familiarity with your image as it appears on posts and in their News Feed.

 Facebook recently changed the size of Profile Pictures, so check your current picture to make sure it's fitting properly into the new square size.

 Consistent formatting of Profile Pictures aids in branding.
 UMC's graphic standards for Profile Pictures apply:

 Consult UMC's Graphics Standards for how official University logos can be used for marketing purposes.